All Episodes

 I apologize.

-I know I said I would die on that hill, but listen.
+I know I said I would die on that hill, but listen, my bad.

 dan friesen

-The rhetoric surrounding how this is the endgame and this is the big move, that's dangerous enough on its own.
+The rhetoric surrounding how this is like the end game and, you know, this is the big move, that's dangerous enough on its own.

 And if Alex is now going to start reporting stuff like people like McAfee dying as the globalists killing off brave patriot leaders, what's the logical leap he's expecting his audience to make?